itsjihunpark/Data-Cleaning-Exercise/README.md

 some of the issues with a dataset that requires cleaning, may not be so obvious.

-To tackle this issue, exploratory data analysis will need to be done to spot some of the issues with the dataset.
-Only after that, can the dataset can be cleaned
+To tackle this issue, an exploratory data analysis(EDA) can be done to spot some of the issues with the dataset.
+Following an EDA, the dataset can be cleaned